ndreuig/SOAR-EDR/README.md

 8. Change the name "Boolean" to "Do you want to isolate the machine?"

    ![Table 2](./screenshots/screenshot43.png)

-### include the details into our messages
-so click to the webhook and then click to events, if you dont have an event yet, head back to your virtual machine and execute again LaZagne in your terminal (assuming you have connected Tines with limaCHarlie), then we go back to the webhook, then event, we select an event, then in the center there will be the info, then we expand the "retrieve_detection", then expand "body", then expand detect, then expand "event" and "routing". copy "cat", "link", in "event" copy "COMMAND_LINE".
-"USER_NAME" and "FILE_PATH", and then in "routing" copy
-"hostname", "event_time", "int_ip", "sid". we could do this differently, we could click to Slack in our Story in Tines, then on the right side on the Build tab, on the Message field we click the plus button, then value, here we are interested in Data section, (the reson we see the Data section is because there is a link between webhook and Slack), so lets clikc on retrieve_detections on the Data section, click again and it will add a dot and then in Data section it will show "body", "headers", "response". we want to select body, so we clikc on body, then click again, then you can see all the data of the body, then we can click on the cat (but dont click cat again, it will add a dot and cause an error), this will show our title. to save just click out of this window. but we will paste in all of our information that we copied into our notepad. we will make it little more user friendly by adding some infor, Tittle:, Time:, Computer:, Source IP:, Username:, FIle Path:, Command Line:, Sensor ID:, Detection Link:. do the same thing for the email, but the only difference is we will but each of then inside a <br> to create line break bcs it is an html for email. we do the same we paste that into our contents section under title in our User Prompt page.

-Tittle: <<retrieve_detections.body.cat>>
-Time: <<retrieve_detections.body.detect.routing.event_time>>
-Computer: <<retrieve_detections.body.detect.routing.hostname>>
-Source IP: <<retrieve_detections.body.detect.routing.int_ip>>
-Username: <<retrieve_detections.body.detect.event.USER_NAME>>
-FIle Path: <<retrieve_detections.body.detect.event.FILE_PATH>>
-Command Line: <<retrieve_detections.body.detect.event.COMMAND_LINE>>
-Sensor ID: <<retrieve_detections.body.detect.routing.sid>>
-Detection Link: <<retrieve_detections.body.link>>

 ### Handling User Response (No)